katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

 ## Running the Examples

-To run the Spark Pi example, run the following command:
+To run the Spark Pi example, use the following command:

 ```bash
 $ kubectl apply -f examples/spark-pi.yaml
 ```

 Note that `spark-pi.yaml` configures the driver pod to use the `spark` service account to communicate with the Kubernetes API server.
-You might need to replace it with the appropriate service account before submitting the job.
+You might need to replace it with the appropriate service account before you submit the job.
 If you installed the operator using the Helm chart and overrode `sparkJobNamespace`, the service account name ends with `-spark` and starts with the Helm release name.
-For example, if you would like to run your Spark jobs to run in a namespace called `test-ns`, first make sure it already exists, and then install the chart with the command:
+For example, to run your Spark jobs in the `test-ns` namespace, first confirm that the namespace exists, and then install the chart with the command:

 ```bash
 $ helm install incubator/sparkoperator --namespace spark-operator --set sparkJobNamespace=test-ns
 ```

-Then the chart will set up a service account for your Spark jobs to use in that namespace.
+The chart sets up a service account for your Spark jobs to use in that namespace.

-See the section on the [Spark Job Namespace](#about-the-spark-job-namespace) for details on the behavior of the default Spark Job Namespace.
+For detailed information on the behavior of the default Spark Job Namespace, see [Spark Job Namespace](#about-the-spark-job-namespace) .

-Running the above command will create a `SparkApplication` object named `spark-pi`.
-Check the object by running the following command:
+Running the above command creates a `SparkApplication` object named `spark-pi`.
+To check for the object, run the following command:

 ```bash
 $ kubectl get sparkapplications spark-pi -o=yaml
 ```

-This will show something similar to the following:
+The output should be similar to the following:

 ```yaml
 apiVersion: sparkoperator.k8s.io/v1beta2